Your Ultimate Guide to Greenville's 14 Breweries (and 5 More on the Way!)

 Think Tank Brew Lab

-OPENING IN 2019, this brewery will be one of the largest in the area at 21,000 sq. ft. and accommodating hundreds of happy beer enthusiasts.
+OPENING SOON, this brewery will be one of the largest in the area at 21,000 sq. ft. and accommodating hundreds of happy beer enthusiasts.
 The other bonus?
 It's trailside—perched right along the expanded Prisma Health Swamp Rabbit Trail and will offer grab-and-go drinks and bites to eat.
 There will be 20+ brews on tap as well as a full food menu, wine, coffee, and soda offerings, a stage, event space, and an expansive biergarten for playing outdoor games and other outdoor events.
 The concept will be similar to Sierra Nevada in Asheville, NC, which the founder/brewmaster calls "his favorite place in the world."

 101 Airport Rd.